StewartLynch/TextField-Replacement/README.md

 > **Note: **Do not use any textfieldStyle modifiers.
 The TextInputField will always display a **roundedBorder** type of text input view.

+#### Sample Project

+Clone this repo if you want the example project used to create the gif.

 #### TextInputView

 `````swift